TopoXLab/TopoGAN-ECCV2020/README.md

 <img src="TopoGAN_framework.png" alt="drawing" width="60%"  />
 </p>

 TopoGAN is tested under Windows10 and ran on jupyter notebook with pytorch support.

+Update 1/28/2023: You will need an external library for the computation of persistent homology for TopoGAN to work.
+Please look into our repo (https://github.com/TopoXLab/PersistentHomologyComputation).
+If you encounter any issues while compiling, please contact the first author.

 ### 1. Requirements ###
 TopoGAN requires following libraries to run: